 1. Equity is certainly not the same thing (quite) as equality.
-And it is important to keep this distinction in mind.
+It is important to keep this distinction in mind.

 2. In a nutshell perhaps something like: equal life chances, regardless of identity